thosgood/this-weeks-finds/markdown/51-100/week082.md

 preprints.

-Street is one of the gurus of n-category theory, which he notes "might be called post-modern algebra (or even \`post-modern mathematics' since geometry and algebra are handled equally well by higher categories)."
+Street is one of the gurus of n-category theory, which he notes "might be called post-modern algebra (or even 'post-modern mathematics' since geometry and algebra are handled equally well by higher categories)."
 His paper on "Descent theory" serves as a rapid introduction to n-categories.
 But the real point of the paper is to explain the role